Thistleton Church

 What we do

-St Nicholas Church dates back to the 14th century although most of the church was rebuilt in 1879 and is a lovely example of a small rural Victorian church.
+Heritage St Nicholas Church dates back to the 14th century although most of the church was rebuilt in 1879 and is a lovely example of a small rural Victorian church.
 The village of Thistleton has a long history; remains of Roman and Iron Age settlements have been discovered nearby and Thistleton was mentioned in the Domesday Book.

 In 2020 the National Lottery Heritage Fund funded a three year project to promote public interest in the heritage and history of the church and surrounding area.
-More information about the project by clicking the link: Nurturing the Old and the New - St Nicholas Thistleton Community Hub
+More information about the project by clicking the link: Nurturing the Old and the New - St Nicholas Thistleton Community Hub.

-Saturday 16th December at 5.00pm
+Saturday 20 December at 5.00pm: Carol Service

-Christmas Day
+Christmas Day at 9.30am: Holy Communion

-We love having groups visit our lovely church and telling them about our history and what we do.
+Visit the church We love having groups visit our lovely church and telling them about our history and what we do.

 The church is usually open daily 11.00am to 4.00pm.
 If you are in the area and would like to visit outside of these times please contact 01572 767341 and we will try to accommodate your visit.

-The acoustics at Thistleton Church make it an ideal venue for concerts.
-The first Thistleton Music Festival took place in May 2022; the 2023 Festival will take place May 11th - 20th.
+Music at Thistleton Church The acoustics at Thistleton Church make it an ideal venue for concerts.
+The first Thistleton Music Festival took place in May 2022, 10 events in 10 days.
+The 2023 Festival took place May 11th - 20th.
+We hope to organise occasional musical events in the future.

 We need your consent to load the translations

 We use a third-party service to translate the website content that may collect data about your activity.
-Please review the details and accept the service to view the translations.
+Please review the details in the privacy policy and accept the service to view the translations.